What Is Mastering? | Audio Mastering Explained

 Previous

-The Room, the Ears, and the Trust: What a Mastering Engineer Actually Does
+What Does a Mastering Engineer Actually Do?

 Next